Divisions: Varsity, Junior Varsity, Middle School, Elementary

 Competition Type: Individual, interactive game

-Introduction to the 2022 Great Colonial Trading Game
+Introduction to the 2022 Great Financial Trading Game

 This game oversimplifies history in many ways.
-The Europeans and First Nations (Cree, Iroquois, Blackfeet, and Mi’kmaq) are represented in the game only as simplifications of their complex cultures and economies.
-Moreover, the timeline is condensed and the game focuses on a few commodities.
-Nevertheless, the game demonstrates the interdependence of the European and First Nations’ economies.
-It will give players a sense of the challenges facing the historical trading partners from this era.
+The Financial Countries (the United States, the United Kingdom, Singapore, Switzerland) and the Production Countries (China, Brazil, Germany, Australia) are represented in the game only as caricatures of their complex cultures and economies.
+Moreover, the timeline is condensed, and the game focuses on a few commodities.
+Nevertheless, the game demonstrates the interdependence of the Financial and Producing economies.
+It will give players a sense of the challenges facing trading partners throughout history.
 Players will deal with the twists and turns of history, while exercising and expanding their diplomatic, tactical, and negotiating skills.
-Knowledge of Colonial history, combat skills and a bit of luck will also play a minor role in determining the winner of The Great Colonial Trading Game.
+Knowledge of economic history, combat skills and a bit of luck will also play a minor role in determining the winner of The Great Financial Trading Game.

 Varsity: Gareth Thorlakson, Canada